-- Only a single component failure will fail the entire product - Failure rates are constant, wear out mechanisms are not included. - Propagation of failures is not relevant. - All components that are not part of the safety function and cannot influence the safety function (feedback immune) are excluded.

-- The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - The stress levels are average for an industrial environment and can be compared to exida Profile 2 with temperature limits within the manufacturer's rating.
-Other environmental characteristics are assumed to be within manufacturer's rating. - External power supply failure rates are not included. - The device is installed per manufacturer's instructions. - Worst-case internal fault detection time is <1 hour.
+- Failure rates are constant for the useful life period. - Any product component that cannot influence the safety function (feedback immune) is excluded.
+All components that are part of the safety function including those needed for normal operation are included in the analysis. - The stress levels are specified in the exida Profile used for the analysis are limited by the manufacturer's published ratings. - Practical fault insertion tests have been used when applicable to demonstrate the correctness of the FMEDA results. - The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - Materials are compatible with process conditions. - The device is installed and operated per manufacturer's instructions. - External power supply failure rates are not included. - Worst-case internal fault detection time is <1 hour.

-4.4 Behavior of the safety logic solver
+4.4 Behavior of the Safety Logic Solver